 There are 2 championship golf courses in addition to 3 oceanview restaurants, a wine bar, tennis courts, and a spa complete with a Roman mineral bath.
 The romantic setting — coupled with a large ballroom — makes it particularly suited for weddings and celebrations.
 When the weather is fair, hiking and biking on coastal paths and walks along the beach are as scenic as they sound.

 This property’s perpetual popularity means it can charge a pretty penny — we’re talking cash rates that average about $800 per night.
-Alternatively, you can redeem an award stay for anywhere from 50,000 to 70,000 Marriott Bonvoy points per night.
+Alternatively, you can redeem an award stay for anywhere from 50,000 to 70,000 Marriott Bonvoy points per night on average, although prices can fluctuate during the year.

 Amelia Island, a windswept barrier isle off the coast of northwest Florida, consistently ranks as one of the prettiest, quietest beach destinations in the state.
 On a secluded stretch of sand surrounded by dunes, The Ritz-Carlton, Amelia Island delivers on that promise with charming guest rooms, low crowds, and activities that showcase the beauty of its surroundings.